JacobRosenbaum/dev10-classwork/week-03/assessment/README.md

     * shouldNotDelete

 ### Domain Layer - Estimated Completion time: 8 hours
+#### Actual time: 6 Hours

-* [ ] Create PanelResult initial fields
+* [x] Create PanelResult initial fields
     * ArrayList<String> messages
     * Panel panel

-* [ ] Create getters and setters for fields
+* [x] Create getters and setters for fields
-* [ ] Write isSuccess and addErrorMessages methods
+* [x] Write isSuccess and addErrorMessages methods
-* [ ] In the PanelService class, write a PanelRepository repository field
+* [x] In the PanelService class, write a PanelRepository repository field
-* [ ] Inject that field into a constructor
+* [x] Inject that field into a constructor
-* [ ] Write both pass-through and logic-intensive CRUD methods taking into account the following rules:
+* [x] Write both pass-through and logic-intensive CRUD methods taking into account the following rules:
     * Section is required and cannot be blank.
     * Row is a positive number less than or equal to 250.
     * Column is a positive number less than or equal to 250.